-If you have cast iron cookware, you know it requires a little TLC when it comes to cleaning up after cooking, but it’s equally important to season a cast iron skillet before using it.
+If you have cast iron cookware, you know it requires a little TLC when it comes to cleaning up after cooking, but it’s equally important to season an old-fashioned cast iron skillet before using it.
 Here’s a step-by-step guide, with some tips gleaned from the Chowhound community.

-Seasoning a new cast iron skillet can feel like an initiation ritual—in a good way—but it’s also a great way to bring worse-for-wear cast iron back to its former glory (whether you found some in a thrift store, inherited an old set, or committed a cookware sin and forgot to take care of yours).
+Seasoning a new cast iron skillet can feel like an initiation ritual—in a good way—but many skillets come pre-seasoned these days, meaning they’re ready to cook with as soon as you get them home.
+That doesn’t mean you’ll never need to season them, though—the seasoning process is also a great way to bring worse-for-wear cast iron back to its former glory (whether you found some in a thrift store, inherited an old set, or committed a cookware sin and forgot to take proper care of yours).

 This skillet comes pre-seasoned, but you can always re-season if it starts to lose its patina.